cloudmesh-community/book/chapters/class/e222-syllabus.md

 working with you which information you expose.
 A detailed Assignment is posted and coordinated in piazza about this.
 YOu will be writing two services.
 One that uses flask features, the other one that uses a database schema using Eve.
 The entire class can openly collaborate with each other on this task.
-The code is to be checcked in into your github repository.
+The code is to be checked in into your github repository.
 Information of interrest include memory available of the computer, cpu type and so on.
 This is not read from a text file but life queried.

 TODO: Tyler:Describe how each student gets a unique assignment.
 Coordinate that assignment.
-The link to the assignmnet in piazza is below, directions for each student will come out the week of Febuary 4, 2018.
+The link to the assignment in piazza is below, directions for each student will come out the week of February 4, 2018.

 * https://piazza.com/class/jc9dcfnbi045kv?cid=27